2021/22 Full-time Undergraduate course

 Almost every aspect of the work of the environmental health practitioner requires good communication skills and an understanding of data collection methods and analysis.
 This module combines the development of communication and research skills with numeracy skills necessary for data analysis and interpretation.
 Candidates will be provided with opportunities to review and evaluate common communication methods and technologies and to develop their skills appropriate to the delivery of academic papers, professional reports, health promotion and training.
 Fundamental research methods, statistics and statistical packages will be covered through knowledge dissemination and participation.

-This module gives the student an awareness of the impacts that poor housing and spatial planning policies can have.
-It also considers interventions such as legislative, policies, strategies and procedures and their affects on the environment and health.
+This module gives the student an awareness of the impacts housing and the living environment on health.
+It considers the effects interventions such as legislative, policies, strategies and procedures have on the environment and health.

 This module is designed to introduce students to the fundamental elements involved in the application of risk based formal and informal interventions to achieve compliance with legislation with the appropriate regard to the associated standards and guidance.
 Case studies, debates, discussions and role-play are used to enable students to develop awareness of the importance of inter-agency working and the necessity to adopt a holistic approach to any proposed intervention.
 An overarching theme of this module is the political context of regulation and enforcement.